xeokit/xeokit-convert/README.md

 Let's use the [convert2xkt](https://github.com/xeokit/xeokit-convert/blob/master/convert2xkt.js) Node script to convert an IFC file to XKT on the command line.

+WARNING: This is an alpha status feature, since it depends on  [web-ifc](https://github.com/tomvandig/web-ifc), a 3rd-party library, which is also alpha at this time.

 ````bash
 node convert2xkt.js -s rme_advanced_sample_project.ifc -o rme_advanced_sample_project.ifc.xkt -l